 Loft boards have a tongue-and-groove construction so they link together to form a solid, safe floor that you can walk on without watching your step.
-Standard boards are commonly available in two sizes: 2,400mm x 600mm and 1,220mm x 320mm; both are 18mm thick.
+Standard boards are commonly available in two sizes: 2,400mm x 600mm and 1,220mm x 320mm; and either 18mm or 22mm thick.
 The larger boards are available from your local timber merchant and are the cheapest and easiest way to create a loft floor.
 The main problem with these particular boards is actually getting them into the loft in the first place.
 Even when they have been cut down to suit the joists, these boards are often much too large to get through the average loft hatch.
 The smaller boards are sold in DIY stores.

 Loft boarding can be fiddly and you'll be working in a cramped and dusty environment; there will be frequent trips up and down the ladder, too.
-This is not designed to put you off the job, but these are the very things that will be running through the mind of a tradesman while he is adding another nought to your quote.
+This is not designed to put you off the job, but these are the very things that will be running through the mind of a tradesman while he is adding to your quote.
 DIY has rarely made more sense!

 1. Measure the area you plan to board out (multiply the width of the loft by its length).
 Take measurements in metres, this makes it easier when you are buying boards.
 The 1,220mm x 320mm boards come in packs of three and cover 1.17 square metres per pack.
 The 2,400mm x 600mm boards are sold separately and cover 1.44 square metres each.
 Add a 20 per cent contingency on top of your final square metre figure to allow for awkward cuts.
 Before you buy the boards, check the edges for damage.
 The tongues-and-grooves are vulnerable to clumsy handling, so be very picky when choosing.